Most populous city in the world – Shanghai

-Xiaolongbao is the steamed bun, originally from Jiangnan region.
-It was called xiaolong – mean small bamboo steaming basket.
+Xiaolongbao is the steamed bun, originally from the Jiangnan region.
+It was called xiao long – mean small bamboo steaming basket.
 The buns tasted awesome after dipping in Zhenjiang vinegar with ginger slivers

 This hotel is very near the Pearl Oriental Tower, it is situated in Lujiazui.
 The nearest metro station – Century Avenue is about 10 mins walk.

 I find most people stayed here are on business.
 The breakfast served wasn’t that great but quite satisfying.
-Everyone queue for their food and speaks softly.
-Half of the the guests were foreigners and half were mainland local Chinese.
+Everyone queues for their food and speaks softly.
+Half of the guests were foreigners and half were mainland local Chinese.

 China Green Hotel

-The Hongta Hotel is a recognized as Green Hotel in China.
-Green Hotel is the Eco-friendly lodging place.
-This hotel is also part of the SPG family/ Starwood Preferred Guest for frequent travellers.
+The Hongta Hotel is recognized as the Green Hotel in China.
+Green Hotel is an Eco-friendly lodging place.
+This hotel is also part of the SPG family/ Starwood Preferred Guest for frequent travelers.
 The hotel room is quite spacious with a big working table for the laptops.